List of The Walking Dead (TV series) characters: Rick Grimes

 Rick Grimes, portrayed by Andrew Lincoln, is a former sheriff's deputy from a small Georgia town.
-He is an everyman — smart, calm, just, a sharpshooter, and a good friend, husband and father — but flawed.
+He is an everyman—smart, calm, just, a sharpshooter, and a good friend, husband and father—but flawed.
 Rick is a natural leader, someone his fellow survivors will turn to in a crisis, confident in his guidance, even when he at times doubts himself.
-His overwhelming need to do the right thing and protect those who can't protect themselves may pull him away from his family, causing cracks of tension within his marriage with Lori and his relationship with his son, Carl.
+His overwhelming need to do the right thing and protect those who cannot protect themselves may pull him away from his family, causing cracks of tension within his marriage with Lori and his relationship with his son, Carl.
 Frustrated about leading his group and keeping them safe, Rick gradually changes into a darker person.

-Eventually, he breaks down once again, following the deaths of Glenn and Abraham, and the overshadowing presence of Negan — the series' central antagonist in season six and seven.
+Eventually, he breaks down once again, following the deaths of Glenn and Abraham, and the overshadowing presence of Negan—the series' central antagonist in season six and seven.
 Throughout season seven, Rick slowly regains his footing and then starts preparing for an all-out war against Negan and the Saviors.
 However, before the war is over, Carl dies when a walker bites him with his last wish being for his father to find a way to forgive Negan and even join forces with him so that a large, strong community can live in peace, safe from walkers.
 Rick is then torn between his desire for revenge and his son's final wish for reconciliation.
 At the end of season eight, Rick manages to find a middle ground by almost, but not quite killing Negan and deciding to keep him locked inside a prison cell in Alexandria, thus ending the war.

 When Rick and the communities decide to build a bridge the following season, chaos erupts with the rebellious, remaining Saviors and conflict with members of Rick's group who believe Negan should die in retribution for brutally murdering Glenn and Abraham.
 In the midst of the conflict, Rick is critically wounded, the bridge is blown up, and Rick is presumed dead.
 However, unbeknownst to Michonne, Daryl, and the rest of the community, a nearly dead Rick is discovered by Jadis, who arranges him to be taken off in a helicopter with her to an unknown destination.
 In the series finale, Judith reveals to Daryl and Carol the truth about Michonne's departure in search of Rick, who is still alive.